ddan9/EBomber/README.md

 #### For ***manual*** install you need:

-> - do it in docker whenever possible
+> - Do it in docker whenever possible!
 >
 > - bash (Maybe something else, i don't know)
 >